mpi-advance/locality_aware/README.md

 cmake .. <build options>
 ```
 ### Build options
-- -DBENCHMARKS (Default on) <br>
+- `-DBENCHMARKS` (Default `ON`) <br>
 	This option enables the building of the benchmarks in the top level of the repo.
 The benchmark executable are built and available for use.
-Input files for the benchmarks can be found in /Test_data
+Input files for the benchmarks can be found in `<top repository level>/test_data`

-- -DENABLE_UNIT_TESTS (Default on) <br>
+- `-DENABLE_UNIT_TESTS` (Default `ON`) <br>
 	This option enables ctest support for quick testing of proper functionality of the library.
 Tests can be run by either `make test` or by running `ctest` in the build directory.

-- -DUSE_CUDA (Default off) <br>
+- `-DUSE_CUDA` (Default `OFF`) <br>
-	Build the library with cuda support.
-In order to use this option you will additionally need to provide the target Nvidia architecture.
-	The cuda architecture may already be set in the environment.
-If not it can be found by searching for the gpu model on Nvidia's [compute capability list](https://developer.nvidia.com/cuda-gpus) and supplying the compute capability as
+	Build the library with CUDA support.
+In order to use this option you may need to provide the target GPU architecture if it is not set in the environment.
+The specific architecture of an NVIDIA GPU can be found by searching for the GPU model on NVIDIA's [compute capability list](https://developer.nvidia.com/cuda-gpus) and supplying the compute capability via `-DCMAKE_CUDA_ARCHITECTURES`.
--DCMAKE_CUDA_ARCHITECTURES.
 You should ignore the decimal when supplying the architecture.
 For example: a GeForce RTX 4080 has a compute capability of 8.9 thus to build for it you would use `-DCMAKE_CUDA_ARCHITECTURES=89`.

-- -DUSE_CUDA (Default off) <br>
+- `-DUSE_HIP` (Default `OFF`) <br>
-- -DUSE_HIP <br>
 	Build the library with HIP support.
-In order to use this option you will additionally need to provide the target gpu architecture.
-	The cuda architecture may already be set in the environment.
-If not it can be found by searching for the gpu model at  [ROCM capability list](https://rocm.docs.amd.com/en/latest/reference/gpu-arch-specs.html) and supplying the compute capability as
+In order to use this option you may need to provide the target GPU architecture if it is not set in the environment.
+The specific architecture of an AMD GPU can be found by searching for the GPU model at  [ROCM capability list](https://rocm.docs.amd.com/en/latest/reference/gpu-arch-specs.html) and supplying the compute capability via `-DCMAKE_HIP_ARCHITECTURES`.
+For example: `-DCMAKE_HIP_ARCHITECTURES=gfx942`

-- -DCMAKE_HIP_ARCHITECTURES.
-For example: -DCMAKE_HIP_ARCHITECTURES=gfx942
+- 'DTEST_PROCS'(Default '16') <br>
+	Controls the number of processes used during ctest.

+- `DMPIRUN='x' (Default `mpirun`) <br>
+	Set the command to launch ctests.

+- 'DGPU_AWARE' (Default `ON`)
+	Allow the library to build with supplied GPU type (see USE_CUDA and USE_HIP)

 # Using the Library

 ## Linking
-All publicly available structs and API are included in include/locality.h.
+All publicly available structs and APIs are included in `include/locality_aware.h`.
-The produced shared library is locality_aware.so.
+The produced library file will be called `liblocality_aware.<a/so>
-It can be found by cmake by including the locality_aware package if the library is installed.
+This project will also install a CMake module file to enable CMake to find this library for use in other projects.
 ## API
+This library offers multiple algorithms to modify the behavior of MPI alltoall collective operations.
+A majority of these functions share a common interface with the official functions in the MPI standard and simply utilize our MPIL prefix and MPIL objects.
+A few of the provided interfaces, do not match the standard, requiring additional information to complete the operation.
+:
+Each of the MPIL collective operations contain at least options of algorithms to run internally.
+The algorithm used is defined in an variable external to the function.
+This allows users to swap the algorithm being run without having to change the function call.
+Each Specifics for the list of implemented algorithms and how to select them as shown below.

 ### Selecting an algorithm
 A majority of the API calls are wrappers that invoke internal functions to complete the operation.
 The API calls follow the same parameter setup as the associated MPI function.
 Each wrapper looks for a set global variable, by setting these global variables different algorithms can be used.
+The generalized call order is as follows

 There are several different possible algorithms possible for each API call.
 for a full list of supported algorithms, look at the enums at the top of locality_aware.h